alipheesa/easy-chat/README.md

 ## Quickstart

-To setup the project, simply clone the git repo:
+To setup the project, simply clone the git repo and populate its submodules:
 ```console
 $ git clone https://github.com/alipheesa/easy-chat.git
 $ cd easy-chat